danieldiamond/gitlab-analytics/README.md

 We believe that information is the foundation of good decisions, and that companies of all sizes deserve insights into their operations.

-* Investors will insist on detailed operational metrics, for companies of all sizes
+* Investors will insist on detailed operational metrics, for companies of any size
-* Democratize access to business performance, to drive better decisions across the org
+* Democratizing access to business performance drives better decisions across the entire organization
-* The companies of the future will build a detailed, actionable model of each individual customer
+* The companies of the future will build a detailed, actionable model of each individual customer.
+This requires knowledge of each touchpoint throughout the lifecycle.
 * Based on open source tools, 100k organizations should create the software together based on mutual best practices

+## Why open source BizOps within GitLab?

+### Business Intelligence with DevOps, or BIOps

+Common CI/CD tools have all of the functionality needed to setup and maintain a Business Intelligence stack within an organization.
+They are able to periodically run a flexible array of software, and deploy to a set of environments.

+By leveraging a CI tool, there are a number of benefits:
+* "BI as Code", where the software and scripts required are checked into SCM with the attendant benefits: full version control, history, easy collaboration and reviews.
+* CI systems also provide easy frameworks for testing ELT changes and notifications in the event of an issue
+* Automated management of the BI environment means it is easy to make alterations, re-deploy in the event of an issue or outage, as well as provision new environments for different uses like a staging server.

+### Why integrated

+* Determining critical data like CAC and LTV depends on many touch points across many systems
+* Product should inform sales efforts, with a sales and marketing insights feedback into SDLC
+* Good products need to know more about their users and their needs, this requires a comprehensive data warehouse tracking all touch points
+* Ultimate goal of fusing product data with sales and marketing data, to deliver more impactful, actionable insights across the lifecycle

+### Competition & Value

+This should be a replacement for:
+* Marketing automation (Marketo)
+* Sales analytics (Insightsquared)
+* Customer Success automation (Gainsight)

+You should also be able to retire:
+* Analytics (Tableau)
+* Sales content management (Highspot/Docsend)

+In the beginning the software should build on some existing systems, for example the drip campaigns in Marketo.

+### Summary

+* Acquire the highest LTV at the lowest CAC
+* Drive better, data driven decisions across all sectors of the organization
+* The LTV can likely be predicted quickly after purchase with lookalike customers
+* Customers need multiple touches before purchasing, so it is important to have a sequence (broad interest, features, outbound, etc.) and to get them through this pipe.
+* You need to continually vary your call scripts, website message, drip campaigns, ads, and decks to find out what is effective.
+Customized for each user and their journey with your company.
+* Determine what causes people to buy and grow.
+Campaigns and product nudges need to align with these levers.

 ## Objectives

-To address this need, we plan to:
+To address these needs, the roadmap for BizOps is:

-1. Provide an open source BI tool to analyze sales and marketing performance ([in progress](#development-plan))
+1. Build an open source BI product to analyze sales and marketing performance ([in progress](#development-plan))
 1. Expand into customer success insight and automation
 1. Close the feedback loop between product feature launches and sales/marketing performance
 1. Widen to include other areas of the company, like people ops and finance